EPCCed/eidf-docs/docs/access/virtualmachines-vdi.md

    *VDI home page with list of available VM connections*

 !!! note "Adding connections"
     Note that if a project manager has added a new connection for you it may not appear in the list of connections immediately.
-You must log out and log in again to refresh your connections list, or wait until your login token is refreshed automatically which may take a while.
+You must log out and log in again to refresh your connections list.

 ## Connecting to a VM